justin-berg/abc/README.md

 ![](Path_of_Boy.png)

-I kept it simple and remade the chart from the instructions.
+I kept it simple and remade the plot from the instructions.

 ## This is a chart